rye-tech/engineering-on-device-ML/README.md

 Authors: Jarren Bachiller Berdal & Ryan J. Hartnett

+Advisor: Dr. Zhuwei Qin

-Please see the Presentation and Report PDF for fuller details
+Please see the Presentation and Report PDF for fuller details.

+NOTE: Emformer model has issues that need to be addressed.
+Shared for collaboration and transparency.